Duolingo Max Review 2026: Is it worth it?

 “Can I try Duolingo Max before paying?”

-Some users report getting a 7-day free trial, but availability varies.
-Check in your iOS app to see if you're offered a trial.
+Some users get a 7-day free trial, but availability varies.
+Check in your Duolingo app to see if you’re offered a trial.

 “Does Duolingo Max work on Android?”